 Just giving you the heads-up here.
 If you don’t have an emergency toilet, you better get one NOW, and a shovel to bury the refuse away from any water source.

-Just Google Reverse 911 and your city or county.
-You will then follow the instructions to add your phone number to the emergency database.
+If you haven’t registered your cell phone with your city or county please do it today.
+Just Google Reverse 911 with your city or county.
+You’ll then follow the instructions to add your phone number to the emergency database.

-In my neighborhood, I could only get two other families to purchase good walkie talkies so we could communicate if we had to stay in our homes.
+In my neighborhood, I could only get two other families to purchase good walkie-talkies so we could communicate if we had to stay in our homes.

 I taught a class once and this is the set the search and rescue team suggested we all get.
 I’ve seen these at Costco sometimes as well.
 Walkie Talkies